 - Make a list of all your debts

 - Call your credit company and ask for a lower interest rate

 - Set up autopay for more than the minimum payment on one of your debts

 Once you’ve broken your goal down into as many small actionable steps as you can, it’s time to make a plan to accomplish them.
 That typically looks like putting those tasks on your calendar.

 Let’s go back to our debt payoff example.
 Maybe you’ll set aside half an hour tomorrow to make a list of all your debts, including lender and interest rate.

-Then next week you’ll side aside some time to call each credit card company.
+Then next week, you’ll set aside some time to call each credit card company.
 While you’re doing that, you’ll hop onto your account and setup your auto pay.

 I don’t know about you, but I’m far likely to accomplish a task when it’s actually on my calendar.
-Otherwise it’s just me constantly making mental notes to do something later, without ever actually remember to do it when I have time.
+Otherwise, it’s just me constantly making mental notes to do something later without ever actually remembering to do it when I have time.